xarial/xcad-examples/README.md

 # Issues Manager

-Issues management example.
+SOLIDWORKS Issues management example.
 Demonstration of using 3rd party storage to store custom information directly in document streams.

 [C#](issues-manager/cs)

 # Save As File Name Assigner

-Example demonstrates how to dynamically assign the name for the Save As file.
+Example demonstrates how to dynamically assign the name for the Save As file in SOLIDWORKS.

 [C#](PropertyAsFileName/cs)

 # SQL Entity Framework

-Example demonstrates how to access SQL data using Entity Framework in .NET Core add-in
+Example demonstrates how to access SQL data using Entity Framework in .NET Core SOLIDWORKS add-in

 [C#](SqlDbEfNetCore/cs)